 - Organic fertilisers which are produced without being exposed to any process known to reduce BSE infectivity can only be regarded as BSE-"free" if the raw material can be regarded to be BSE-free.
-This would require that it originated from countries or regions classified as BSE-free (or having a negligible risk of BSE) and/or that it was only prepared from those tissues or body fluids which are not likely to carry the BSE-agent (With regard to blood an opinion is pending as to its capacity to transfer BSE). - Organic fertilisers which are produced with being exposed to processes known to reduce BSE-infectivity may be regarded as BSE free (or carry a negligible BSE-risk) if the conditions for the safe production of MBM or hydrolysed proteins (see SSC opinions on these subjects) are respected. - Organic fertilisers regarded as BSE-free or as carrying a negligible BSE-risk might be used for any application as fertiliser.
+This would require that it originated

+- from countries or regions classified as BSE-free (or having a negligible risk of BSE) and/or that it was only prepared from those tissues or body fluids which are not likely to carry the BSE-agent. - Organic fertilisers which are produced with being exposed to processes known to reduce BSE-infectivity may be regarded as BSE free (or carry a negligible BSE-risk) if the conditions for the safe production of MBM or hydrolysed proteins (see SSC opinions on these subjects) are respected. - Organic fertilisers regarded as BSE-free or as carrying a negligible BSE-risk might be used for any application as fertiliser.
 Except for the case where the raw material is coming from a BSE-free source, ingestion by man or animals (in particular ruminants) must be prevented.